 The club is a branch of the British Sub-Aqua Club (BSAC), and governed according to a constitution.
-It is run by a committee that is elected by the membership each year at our Annual General Meeting in October.
+It is run by a committee that is elected by the membership each year at an Annual General Meeting in October.

 Each committee member has a particular area of responsibility within the club.
 The committee meets roughly once a month, at a committee member's house.
 If you would like to help out or get more involved, come and talk to a committee member and find out what it's all about - we can always do with more hands to help run things!